Salt Lake City DUI Attorney

 Utah DUI Lawyer – Free Consultation: Call 801-990-4200.

 Our lead DUI attorney, Justin S. Pratt, focuses his practice on representing people charged with DUI.
-He has successfully challenged the reliability of breath and blood test results in court to have cases dismissed.
 He has received the same training police officers receive to perform the Field Sobriety Tests.
+He has had cases dismissed by successfully challenging the police work and reliability of chemical tests.
 This specialized training and experience gives Justin the expertise needed to know when to fight hard to get your case dismissed and when to negotiate to reduce your charges and minimize your consequences.
 Justin is a Salt Lake City DUI Attorney who seeks every opportunity to challenge the evidence in a DUI case.

 Act Quickly to Save Your Driver License

 Acting quickly is essential to handling your case.
-After receiving a DUI citation you have a limited time to request a driver license hearing.
+After receiving a DUI citation you have a limited time to request a driver license hearing from the Driver License Division.
 An experienced Salt Lake City DUI Attorney can help you request that hearing to avoid a license suspension.
 In addition, it may be helpful to begin doing some treatment, community service, or something else that will put you in a better position before you go to court.
 You should consult with your DUI attorney to see whether you need to act quickly in your case.

 If you decide to hire a Salt Lake City DUI Attorney to give you the best DUI defense possible, you can contact Intermountain Legal for a free consultation.